stormihoebe/java-party-planner/README.md

 ## Description

 #### This command line application asks users about their upcoming party, prints details to screen, and quotes a price for the party described.
+Application welcomes user and asks if they want to continue entering information or quit the program.
+After selecting to continue, program asks a series of questions including: how many guests, what kind of food and drinks to offer and entertainment.
+After user makes selections, the program creates a new party object, runs the pricing method on the new party object to determine price, and prints information to the screen.
+The user is then asked if they would like to either enter a coupon, submit and quit, or start over.
+If the user chooses to enter a coupon, they will be prompted to enter the code.
+If the code that the user entered is applicable, it is applied and the new discounted price is listed to the user.
+The user is then asked if they would like to submit and quit or start over.

 ### Specifications